matthiasn/talk-transcripts/Hickey_Rich/ClojureIntroForLispProgrammers.md

 So it is nice.
 It is a functional interface.
 You say apply this function to the value that is in that reference, and that result of that function becomes the new value in the reference.

+[Time 0:38:00]

 So we do this:

   (commute foo assoc :a "lucy")
   -> IllegalStateException: No transaction running